London's Games Lanes confuse motorists

 "It is quite clear to me already that from the markings we have put down without all the signage that people can very clearly see what's there and I don't think people will be confused," he said.

-London Olympic organisers (LOCOG) said traffic was moving and athletes had been getting to venues for training.
+London Olympic organizers (LOCOG) said traffic was moving and athletes had been getting to venues for training.

 "Up until this morning it's been good," a spokeswoman told reporters at the daily briefing.